Fief: Feudal registers

 A list of several hundred such fees held in chief between 1198 and 1292, along with their holders' names and form of tenure, was published in three volumes between 1920 and 1931 and is known as The Book of Fees; it was developed from the 1302 Testa de Nevill.

 The fiefs of Guernsey

-Guernsey or the Bailiwick of Guernsey is one of the Channel Islands that is a Crown Dependency.
+The Bailiwick of Guernsey is a group of several of the Channel Islands that is a Crown Dependency.
 Guernsey still has feudal law and legal fiefs in existence today.
-Each fief has a Seigneur and/or Dame that owns the fief.
-The Guernsey fiefs and seigneurs have long existed before baronies and are part of Normandy.
+Each fief has a Seigneur or Dame that owns the fief.
+The Guernsey fiefs and seigneurs existed long before baronies, and are historically part of Normandy.
 While nobility has been outlawed in France and Germany, noble fiefs still exist by law in Guernsey.
 The owners of the fiefs actually convene each year at the Court of Chief Pleas under the supervision of His Majesty's Government.
 There are approximately 24 private fiefs in Guernsey that are registered directly with the Crown.